Software

 14751 Fri Oct 11 00:00:00 2024 a radar

-18. Configure and install the automatic Borealis restart daemon, restart_borealis.service.
-Follow the steps outlined here to install and start the system service.
+19. Configure and install the automatic Borealis restart daemon, restart_borealis.service.
+Follow the steps outlined here to install and start the system service: Automated Restarts.
 This daemon will automatically start the radar after five minutes, following the radar schedule.
 To verify that the daemon is working:

 • Check systemctl status restart_borealis.service that the system service is running